kamilwojcik/cfluxim/README.md

 ## Installation

 instalaction bash scripts for all cpp files are provided.
 Please update the file paths inside before using it!

-Dear ROOT user, remember to source `thisroot.sh' before installation ;)
+Dear ROOT user, remember to source `thisroot.sh` before installation ;)

 ## License